berndporr/gpio-sysfs/README.md

 reading / writing and interrupt handling to/from GPIO pins of the raspberry pi.

+## /sys fs decprecation warning

+Accessing GPIO via the sys filesystem is deprecated.
+Use libgpiod instead.

 ## Example program

 The demo program gpio-int-test waits for an interrupt for